Dog Allergens & How to Help Manage Them at Home

 Regularly wash your pet items

-Choose a dog bed with a removable cover, and consider washing it on a weekly basis.
+Choose a dog bed with a removable cover and spray regularly with Clorox PURE Allergen Neutralizer Fabric & Carpet Spray.
+As with other fabric sprays, you should keep pets off treated surfaces until dry.
+You might also want to wash the cover on a weekly basis.
 A waterproof material can help prevent mold from growing.
 If your pet bed does not have a removable cover, we recommend vacuuming it regularly to help reduce allergens.
-Don’t forget other items like car seat covers and carriers, and consider frequently washing your bedding and clothing.
+Don’t forget other items like car seat covers and carriers and consider frequently washing your bedding and clothing.

 Manage your symptoms